There are many diverse benefits of sustainability.

 It is important to consider where individuals and society derive their well-being.
 Many people think that the health of the economy is paramount and that individual and social well-being derives from that.
 This is not true.
 Whilst the economy exists to support the well-being of society, it is still only a subordinate component of society.
 The economy is entirely dependent on natural resources to sustain it, as well as the energy of people to drive it.
 Society is also a part of the environment and is reliant on the well-being of the environment for life itself.

 Modern economics seems to be fixed on the commercialisation of all aspects of life.
-This is damaging because the best things in life – relationships, experiences, creativity, personal development – have no monetary value.
+This is damaging because the best things in life – like relationships, experiences, creativity, personal development – have no monetary value.
 We are led to believe that if something has no exchange (monetary) value then it has no real value.
 In reality, the opposite is more correct.
 Money can’t buy you love, satisfaction or happiness.
 The pressure and stress of modern economies on both people and planet is unsustainable.

 So the priority of sustainability is Planet first, People second, Production third